-The Serious Crime Act 2015 (Home Office, 2015) places a duty on teachers to notify the police of any known cases of female genital mutilation where it appears to have been carried out on a girl under the age of 18.
-Our school will operate in accordance with the statutory requirements relating to female genital mutilation in line with the London Child Protection Procedures.
-The Newham Attendance Service has produced guidance on FGM for staff dealing with families who announce that they are going abroad which is available on Connect.
+We know that if a teacher in the course of their work discovers that an act of FGM appears to have been carried out on a girl under the age of 18, staff must and will report this to the police.
+The DSL will advise/support staff in this position and work with appropriate colleagues and agencies to support the girl and liaise with the family.
+The Newham Attendance Service has produced guidance on FGM for staff dealing with families who announce that they are going abroad which is available on Newham Connect.

-4.7.2 Forced marriage
+4.6.2 Forced marriage

 A forced marriage is one that is entered into without the full consent of one or both parties.
 It is where violence, threats or other forms of coercion is used and is a crime.
 Our staff understand how to report concerns where this may be an issue.
+In addition, since February 2023 it has also been a crime to carry out any conduct whose purpose is to cause a child to marry before their eighteenth birthday, even if violence, threats or another form of coercion are not used.
+As with the existing forced marriage law, this applies to non-binding, unofficial 'marriages' as well as legal marriages.'